 The trial dosed its first patient in December 2021.
-To date, approximately 120 patients have been enrolled into the study.
-All 15 clinical sites in China and nine sites in the US have been activated.
+To date, approximately 128 patients have been enrolled into the study.
+All 15 clinical sites in China and nine sites in the US have been activated and are accruing subjects.

 mTNBC